The Cancer Link

 Physical Education and Physical Activity in Schools: ACS CAN advocates for increasing the quantity and improving the quality of K-12 physical education, supplemented by additional opportunities for school-based physical activity.

 Active Transportation and Recreation: ACS CAN advocates for providing funding for infrastructure and programs such as Safe Routes to School and Complete Streets to create additional opportunities for physical activity.
-This also includes establishing shared use agreements for community members to share physical activity facilities.
+This also includes establishing agreements for community members to share physical activity facilities.